wiseby/wiseby.github.io/_posts/2021-06-03-final_exam_report.md

 ![Node Init Sequence Diagram](/assets/images/Node_Init_Connect_Success.png "Node Init Sequence Diagram")

-You can relate to it if you ever have configured a Wifi extender/hotspot.
+You can relate to it if you have ever configured a Wifi extender/hotspot.

+### Retrospective

 **The hard parts**

 The hardest part is getting everything up and running with the right architecture in place.
-It's like bootstrap phase, when everything is in place, things would get much clearer when working on a new feature.
+It's like a bootstrap phase, when everything is in place, things would get much clearer when working on a new feature.

+- Creating an entry point for execution of the program
-- Load configuration
+- Load configurations
-- Setup Dependency Injection with Autofac
+- Setup Dependency Injection
-- Setup logging with Serilog
+- Setup logging
-- Mapping Configuration for AutoMapper
+- etc.

-A lot of these dependencies had seamless integration to Asp.Net application with extension libraries available as nuget-packages.
+A lot of these dependencies I used had seamless integration to Asp.Net application with extension libraries available as nuget-packages.
 This has taken some time to get right but is now working as it should.

 You better get used to reading documentation because you are not going to write all code yourself, you are going to use other peoples code.
 My bet is that it comes with a handbook, if it has a handbook, it's probably something that is supposed to be used by others.

+I often find myself magically trapped in reading documentation!
+I'm trying my hardest to stick with things I already know, but it's hard, wouldn't you want to implement all the new exciting technologies you read about right know!

 Sometimes it gets hard focusing on single issues, one thing leads to another and all of a sudden you find yourself far away from the starting line.
-It's all about having the proper conditions when solving a problem, are you missing anything, you have to take a few steps back and make the foundation ready to build that new shiny feature!
+It's all about having the proper conditions when solving a problem, are you missing anything?
+Then you have to take a few steps back and make the foundation ready to build that new shiny feature!

 Discovering parts that is missing and evaluating on the most important steps to take and when to take a shortcut is also something that comes up frequently.
+On the other hand, this could get messy later.
+There is this thing called technical debt that could get ugly in the end.

-Struggling with the usual data structure to be sent from my API.
+Struggling with the usual data structure to be sent from the API.
 I got my hands dirty and started investigating if there was a standard for this kind of thing, and yes there was.
 There was something called [JSON:API Specification](https://jsonapi.org/) which covered all of my questions.
 It was a bit overwhelming and a lot to take in, but ended up using the more strict specs that where described as a "Must".

-I often find myself magically trapped in reading documentation!
-I'm trying my hardest to stick with things I already know, but it's hard, wouldn't you want to implement all the new exciting technologies you read about right know!
+I spent way to much time on the frontend!
+It's a heavy part when everything should be collected and represented appropriately.
+It's a part that will be rebuilt more than a couple of times.

+**The Data Collections**

 The data collections could be huge when it's gathered to show statistics.
 Restricting clients publications to server should be limited some how.
 Maybe with a default filter.
 One fix could be to configure a nodes definitions to store how often a reading should be persisted into the database, all latest temperature readings already has a place inside a node object, so live updates should be supported this way even if I decide to persist let's say one reading every hour?

+Making MongoDB perform well has been a part that I left out but It's an important one that ends up high on my next iterations priority list.

+- What happens when the collections get to big?
+- Do I need a separate storage for the server, a USB drive perhaps?
+- How do I configure indexes to improve search performance?
+- Is MongoDb the right choice?
+Maybe switch to SQL?

+**Throw it in the backlog**

 Plans doesn't always end up as you thought.
 I had to abandon a bunch of interesting ideas and technologies.